Restaurant guest feedback ON THE LINE HERO

 Repurpose Social Media Praise

-Always add credit the photographer when reposting a customer photo.
+Always include a credit to the original photographer when reposting a customer photo.

-It also might be a good idea to ask for reviews weeks after the customer makes a purchase of your service or product, instead of days, according to the study.
-The lead author of the study, Nina Huang, of Temple University in Philadelphia, said:
+It also might be a good idea to ask for reviews some weeks after the customer makes a purchase of your service or product, instead of just a few days.
+This comes from the findings of a different study published in the Journal of Consumer Psychology.

 “When people are reading a review, they assume it is objective.
 We found that reviews are not always as objective as we thought.
 Time and space distance is going to bias someone's evaluation of certain experiences.”